-1 Eisai's Basic Policy Regarding Individuals Who Control Decisions on Financial and Business Policies
+1 Eisai's Basic Policy Regarding Individuals Who Control Decisions on Financial and Business Policies our vision of "empowering The People to realize their fullest life."

 The Company had previously stipulated a corporate concept "to give first thought to patients and their families, other natural benefits that health care provides to them" (hhc concept: human health care), and we shared this concept with our stakeholders.